spencerlepine/spotify-top-songs/README.md

 # Spotify Top Songs

-Generate a Spotify playlist based on the top rated songs of your favorite artists.

-Connect user Spotify accounts to this React App and create personalized playlists by calling the Spotify Web API.
+Connect a Spotify account, select all your favorite artists, and generate a playlist with each of their current top 5 rated songs.

 ![App demo](./demo.gif)